shunjid/routine-explorer/ApiController/README.md

 IRestResponse response = client.Execute(request);
 ```

-## Find class schedule of teacher by initial (Routine Version Wise)
+### Find class schedule of teacher by initial and a specific routine's version-status

 In this context, you `POST`  to the `api/routine/GetScheduleForTeacher`
 and include a **teacher** object to the body.